 The next evening before going to bed, the little boy called for his father.
 His mother’s face lit up with a smile and she placed herself so that her son could see the shadow on the wall again.
 Then she taught him to clasp his hands in a mark of respect and bow to the shadow and say, “Goodnight, daddy!”
 This grew into a habit and took place every evening.

 The man began to get acquainted with his little boy.
 Each time he told the child, “Come, I am your father,” the child would refuse and say, “You are not my daddy.
-Daddy isn’t here now and I always say goodnight to may father before I go to bed.”
+Daddy isn’t here now and I always say good night to my father before I go to bed.”

 The death of his wife was a severe shock to the man’s cold heart.
 Suspicion gave away to sorrow.
 He returned home and claimed his child.
 One evening when he lit the oil lamp, his own shadow appeared on the wall.
-To his surprise, he saw his son clasp his little hands together, bow to the shadow and say, “Good-night daddy!”
+To his surprise, he saw his son claps his little hands together, bow to the shadow, and say, “Good-night daddy!”

 More Popular Legends In Vietnam